All Episodes

 Well, I know.

-That's been my whole point.
+That's been my whole point with all of this.

-And in fact, uh I I gave an example last week after the Maryland primary, a challenging Republican defeated a an alleged incumbent Republican, a guy's name is Wayne Gilchrist, it voted against the war.
+And in fact, I gave an example last week after the Maryland primary.

-Uh people got to get rid of it and understand here, grab cut eight, Mike, if you would.
+People got to get rid of it and understand here.

 And I pointed this out as exactly the kind of thing that needs to take place.

-But listen, listen to what else he says.
+But listen to what else he says.

-Uh Senator Andy Harris, member of the Maryland Senate, is great in reflecting the views of sort of the Rush Limbaugh, the very right wing of the Republican Party.
+The other seat in Maryland where an incumbent lost, which is Wayne Gilchrist, who is a Republican member of Congress, he lost in the Republican primary to a very right-wing ideologue, Senator Andy Harris, member of the Maryland Senate, is great in reflecting the views of sort of the Rush Limbaugh, very right-wing of the Republican Party.

 But he does not represent that district as a whole.